-On the ground next to him, Hermione knelt over Sirius' canine form.
-From the corner of his eyes Harry could see her hands flying as she assessed the damage wrought by the transformed Professor Lupin.
-Sirius had engaged the Werewolf to keep the rest of them safe, but the Professor's claws and teeth had torn bleeding gashes along the animagus' malnourished body.
+On the ground next to him, his friend Hermione knelt over the canine form of his godfather, Sirius Black.
+From the corner of his eyes Harry could see her hands flying as she assessed the damage wrought on Sirius' body by the transformed Professor Lupin.
+Sirius had engaged the berserk Werewolf to keep the rest of them safe, but the Professor's claws and teeth had torn bleeding gashes along Sirius' transformed body.

-Hopefully it was nothing that could not be healed by Madame Pomfrey; the woman was miracle worker.
-But even thinking about the possibility of the man dying caused Harry's heart to ache.
-So great was the pain that it felt as though one of the bony, spectral hands of the Dementors had clutched around the organ, icy cold fingers sending shivers of pain racing throughout his body.
+Even thinking about the possibility of the man dying caused Harry's heart to ache.
+So great was the pain that it felt as though one of the bony, spectral hands of the Dementors had clutched around the organ.

-Harry screamed into the night air as he saw the silver stream coming from his wand begin to slow.
+Harry screamed into the night air as the silver stream of light from his wand began to slow.
 "Come on, come on.
 Work already!
 I can't let Sirius die on me here.
 Not yet.
 Not when I've only just found him!"

-The young wizard tried to think of happy thoughts, grasping blindly as he searched for one that would allow him to form a Patronus capable of saving them.
+He tried to think of happy memories as the spell required, grasping blindly as he searched for one that could form a Patronus.

-The day when he found that he was a wizard rose up.
-When Harry had learned that he was not a Freak, and that his parents had been wonderful people who had loved him with all of their hearts.
-The day where Harry first felt that there might be a place within this world where he could find even a tiny shred of happiness.
+The day when he found that he was a wizard rose from the depths of his mind.
+That was when Harry had learned that he was not a Freak.
+That his parents had been wonderful people who had loved him with all their hearts.
+And the day where Harry had first felt there could be a place where he might find even a tiny shred of happiness.

-The silver stream brightened momentarily as the memory surged through him.
+The silver stream brightened as the memory surged through him.
 For a moment it looked like a creature might be forming.
-That Harry had managed to save them.

-Then the silver light began to dim once more.
+Then the silver light once more began to dim.

 Of course that memory would not work.
 Harry mentally berated himself for even trying it.
-The Dursley's were a part of that memory and their very presence tainted it.
-Nothing even remotely associated with them could ever be used.
+The Dursley's, the nasty people who had raised him since he was a baby, were a part of that memory.
+Their very presence tainted it like an oil slick covering a patch of clean water.

-The night he first came to Hogwarts was the next memory which came to mind.
-Harry recalled sitting in the enchanted boats on the lake, gasping in amazement as he saw the mighty castle glowing in the distance.
-Of meeting other children his own age who wanted to be his friend, of being welcomed by Professor McGonnagall, and of the thunderous welcome given to him by the entire Gryffindor table upon his sorting.
+The next memory Harry tried was the night he first came to Hogwarts.
+He recalled sitting in the enchanted boats on the lake, gasping in amazement as he saw the magical castle glowing in the distance.
+Of meeting children his own age who wanted to be his friend, of being welcomed by Professor McGonagall, and of the thunderous welcome given to him by the entire Gryffindor table upon his Sorting.